programmfabrik/easydb-documentation/en/webfrontend/administration/administration.md

 # Administration

-In this section of the manual, interventions with the web interfaces are documented.
-Administrative interventions outside the Web interface are documented in [Systemadministration](../../sysadmin/sysadmin.md).
+In this section of the manual, various interactions with the web interfaces are documented.
+Administrative procedures outside the Web interface are documented in [Systemadministration](../../sysadmin/sysadmin.md).

 This section consists of the following chapters: